Takeaways from the second general election debate in the NYC mayoral race

 Cuomo was looking for a moment to change the race’s contours less than two weeks from Election Day while Mamdani both sought to lock in his lead and establish himself as winning the “battle over the soul” of the national Democratic Party.
 The two tore into each other in strikingly personal terms on their backgrounds, their policy ideas and how each would address antisemitism.

-Republican nominee Curtis Sliwa, meanwhile, reprised his wildcard role as he refuses to bow to a pressure campaign from some Republicans to leave the race.
-Despite not winning President Donald Trump’s endorsement – and being mocked at times by the Queens-born president – Sliwa said he would work with Trump to protect the city’s interests.
-He mocked Mamdani as having a resume that could “fit on a cocktail napkin” and Cuomo as having enough failures to “fill a library.”
+Republican nominee Curtis Sliwa, meanwhile, reprised his wildcard role as he refuses to bow to a pressure campaign from some in his party to leave the race.

 Here are key moments from the debate:

-Note: This story and headline have been updated with additional details.